Project-Cartographer/DaeConverter/README.md

 #### Compiling JMS files ####
   * Use "-compileJMS <model_Directory>"
-  * Example : DaeConverter.exe -compile BR
+  * Example : DaeConverter.exe -compileJMS testjms
   * Note : jms 8200 would be treated similary to 8210 in terms of material declarations,therfore it is mandatory to define  			   LOD/permutations/regions in material section as it is done in 8210

 #### Decompiling Render Model ####